Dilution of Dark Matter Relic abundance due to First Order Electroweak Phase Transition: Result

-We find that the dilution factor can increase up to around 4 at $T_n \sim 40$ GeV.
-On the other hand, the effect of dilution is almost negligible for $T_n \gtrsim$ 120 GeV.
-Therefore, the relic density would not be diluted if the DM freeze-out temperature, $T_{\text{FO}}$, is lower than 40 GeV.
-On the contrary, there would always be a considerable dilution of the relic density for any DM candidate that freezes out at temperatures larger than 120 GeV.
+The relic density would not be diluted if the DM freeze-out temperature, $T_{\text{FO}}$, is less than $\sim$ 40~GeV.
+We find that the dilution factor can increase up to around $\sim$ 3 at $T_n \sim 40$~GeV.
+On the other hand, the effect of dilution is almost negligible for $T_n \gtrsim$ 120~GeV.
+Thus, there would always be a considerable dilution of the relic density for any DM candidate that freezes out at temperatures larger than 120 GeV.
 As a result, the dilution effect would only be significant for significantly heavy DM.

-The DMDD cross-section depends on the relic density of the DM in the present Universe.
-For the underabundant DM, the DMDD-SI cross-section scales with the factor $f_{\text{scale}} = \frac{\Omega_{\text{DM}} h^2}{0.120}$.
-The study of the dilution of relic density is crucial as it can rescue some of the samples which are otherwise excluded from the DMDD experimental constraints from the various experiment such as XENON-1T~\cite{Aprile:2018dbl} and PANDA-4T~\cite{PandaX-4T:2021bab}.
-Additionally, such a dilution caused by FOPT can bring down the DM relic density value below the Planck experiment measured value and save the point that would otherwise be excluded due to the overabundance.
+The DMDD and DMID cross-sections are influenced by the relic density of DM in the present Universe.
+For an underabundant DM scenario, these cross-sections scale down with the factors \(\xi_{\rm DM}\) and \(\xi_{\rm DM}^2\), respectively, as shown in Eqs.~\ref{eq:sigmadd} and \ref{indirectcross}.
+Consequently, if the dilution factor (\(d\)) is not accounted for in the relic density estimation, the DMDD and DMID cross-sections are reduced by factors of \(d\) and \(d^2\), respectively.
+Studying the dilution of relic density is essential, as it can rescue some of the samples which are otherwise excluded by DMDD and DMID experimental constraints.
+As evident from Eqs.~\ref{eq:sigmadd} and \ref{indirectcross}, \(\sigma_{\rm DD}^{\rm SI} \propto \lambda_{SH}^2 / m_S^4\) and \(\langle \sigma v \rangle_{SS \to X\overline{X}} \propto \lambda_{SH}^2 / m_S^2\), while scaling with \(d\) and \(d^2\), respectively.
+Thus, observing a WIMP-like DM signal in future experiments and estimating the DMDD cross-section would indicate that the \(\lambda_{SH}\) value would be smaller by a factor of \(\sqrt{d}\) for a given DM mass under a dilution scenario.
+Similarly, for DMID, \(\lambda_{SH}\) would be reduced by a factor of \(d\).

+In addition to this, such a dilution caused by FOPT can bring down the DM relic density value below the Planck experiment measured value and save the point that would otherwise be excluded due to the overabundance.
+The experimentally accessible parameter space for DMDD, in terms of $\lambda_{SH}$ and $m_S$, may fall below the irreducible neutrino background, often referred to as the "neutrino floor/fog"~\cite{Billard:2013qya}.
+In this case, the dark matter signal would be overwhelmed by the neutrino background, rendering detection extremely challenging for current and near-future DMDD experiments.
 Therefore, such an estimation of the dilution factor due to FOEWPT is crucial for the study of DM phenomenology.
 In addition, note that such an FOEWPT can generate a stochastic GW.
 Thus, in the following subsection, we shall discuss the connection between the dilution factor and the produced GW due to the FOEWPT.